18-2-SKKU-OSS/2018-2-OSS-E3/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-이름: Bug report of KiWi Project
+name: Bug report of KiWi Project
-목적: To contribute for improving the correctness of KiWi Project
+about: To contribute for improving the correctness of KiWi Project

 ---